Why was RETA created?

 How much renewable energy is available in New Mexico?

-Does RETA have experience in with working with transmission developers?
+Does RETA have experience in working with transmission developers?

 How does NM renewable energy compare to neighboring states?